 The diagram below gives a peek into the HCE architecture.

 Harness control plane is the single source to collaboratively create, schedule, and monitor chaos experiments.
-It comes with a set of chaos faults that are defined in a sequence, which helps achieve a desired chaos impact on the target resources.
-You can log in to the Harness platform and leverage the interactive chaos center to define your chaos experiments and target the infrastructure.
+It comes with a set of chaos faults that are defined in a sequence, which helps achieve the desired chaos impact on the target resources.
+You can sign in to the Harness platform and leverage the interactive chaos access to define your chaos experiments and target the infrastructure.
 You can also monitor the experiments during their execution.